CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Do not use global variables
 +++++++++++++++++++++++++++
 Global variables can have nasty and unpredictable side effects.
+Therefore, CoSMoMVPA does not use global variables.
 In almost all cases it is preferable that output of a function should depend on the input only; there are some exceptions, such as :ref:`cosmo_warning` which by default shows each warning only once.
 If necessary (e.g. for caching), use persistent variables.

 Avoid long and complicated expressions
 ++++++++++++++++++++++++++++++++++++++